monzo/docs/source/includes/_authentication.md

 }
 ```

 When you receive an authorization code, exchange it for an access token.
-The resulting access token is tied to both your client and an individual Monzo user, and is valid for several hours.
+The resulting access token is tied to both your client and an individual Monzo user, and is valid for several hours. `expires_in` is in seconds.

 ##### Request arguments